• お電話のお問い合わせ

 Contract Formation:

 After the "Explanation of Important Matters," you sign and seal the contract.
-At this point, your obligations to pay the contract fee and rent, and to occupy the property, are confirmed.
+At this point, your obligations to pay the contract fee and rent fee, and to occupy the property, are confirmed.
 You cannot cancel after the contract is formed, regardless of whether you have received the keys or paid the contract fee.

 2. Can You Cancel After Signing a Lease?